-We were engaged by the General Meeting as auditor of LSP Life Sciences Fund N.V. as of the audit for year 2011 and have operated as statutory auditor since then.
-On 24 May 2016, we have been reappointed by the General Meeting to audit the financial statements 2016.
+We were engaged by General Meeting as auditor of LSP Life Sciences Fund N.V. as of the audit for the year 2011 and have operated as statutory auditor ever since that financial year.
+On 16 May 2017 we have been reappointed by the General Meeting to audit the financial statements 2017.